Ryan Johnson (ice hockey, born 1976)

-Ryan M. Johnson (born June 14, 1976) is a Canadian former professional ice hockey centre.
-He currently works as assistant general manager for the Vancouver Canucks of the National Hockey League (NHL) and as the general manager for their American Hockey League (AHL) development team, the Abbotsford Canucks.
+Ryan M. Johnson (born June 14, 1976) is a Canadian former professional ice hockey centre who currently serves as the general manager for the Vancouver Canucks of the National Hockey League (NHL).
+Johnson was selected 36th overall in the second round of the 1994 NHL entry draft by the Florida Panthers, with whom he spent parts of five seasons in two tenures, and additionally played in the NHL for the Tampa Bay Lightning, St. Louis Blues, Vancouver Canucks, and Chicago Blackhawks.

 Playing career

 Florida Panthers and Lightning (1997–2003)

-Johnson was drafted by the Florida Panthers in the second round, 36th overall, of the 1994 NHL Entry Draft.
+Johnson was drafted by the Florida Panthers in the second round, 36th overall, of the 1994 NHL entry draft.
 He subsequently played two seasons of college hockey with the University of North Dakota.
 He scored 19 points in 21 games, splitting the 1995–96 season with the Canadian national team.

 In his first three seasons with the Panthers, Johnson played with Florida's American Hockey League (AHL) affiliates, the Carolina Monarchs and the Beast of New Haven.
 In 1999–2000, he earned a full-time roster spot with the Panthers, but was traded during that season to the Tampa Bay Lightning with Dwayne Hay in exchange for Mike Sillinger on March 14, 2000.

 Johnson spent one full season with the Lightning, scoring 21 points in 2000–01.
 On July 10, 2001, he was traded back to the Panthers with a sixth-round draft pick (later traded back to Tampa Bay) in 2003 in exchange for Václav Prospal.
 However, he missed the majority of his first season back in Florida from a head injury suffered on December 22, 2001, against the St. Louis Blues.